 Freedom Girls: Voicing Femininity in 1960s British Pop

-Forthcoming from Oxford University Press in 2021, Freedom Girls is about girl singers in England in the mid-1960s.
+Available now from Oxford University Press, Freedom Girls is about girl singers in England in the mid-1960s.
 I explore how performers like Dusty Springfield, Cilla Black, Lulu, Sandie Shaw, Marianne Faithfull, Millie Small, P.P.
 Arnold and others used their singing voices to respond to and create new ideas about what it meant to be a young woman during the so-called “Swinging Sixties.”
 This project is based on deep dives into the archival record: I draw on teen magazines, the music press, oral histories, records and scripts from TV and radio, television footage, sound recordings, and more to reconstruct how the sounds of young women’s voices inspired new possibilities–and new anxieties–during a time of social change.

 Selected Music Writing